teamforage/forage-android-sdk/README.md

 ## The ForageApiResponse sealed class

-The SDK provide suspending functions to interact with the Forage API.
+The SDK provides suspending functions to interact with the Forage API.
 `ForageApiResponse` is a sealed class that could be either a `Success` or a `Failure`

 ```kotlin